WurstCommander/Titanfall2_Multiplayer_fix/README.md

 ## Overview

-Players with 10th and 11th generation Intel CPUs may sometimes see a "Contacting Respawn servers.../Data Center: Searching..." message that persists, preventing them from joining servers in Titanfall 2.
+Titanfall 2 Players with 10th and 11th generation Intel CPUs may sometimes see a "Contacting Respawn servers.../Data Center: Searching..." message that persists, preventing them from joining servers in Titanfall 2.
 This issue is not exclusive to Titanfall 2 and can impact other applications as well.
+These CPUs respond to a function check of the library OPENSSL wrong, to this fix is needed.

 ## Running the Script